pipecat-ai/pipecat-client-web-transports/transports/daily/README.md

 ## Events

-The transport implements the various [RTVI event handlers](https://docs.pipecat.ai/client/js/api-reference/callbacks).
+The transport implements the various [Pipecat event handlers](https://docs.pipecat.ai/client/js/api-reference/callbacks).
 Check out the docs or samples for more info.

 ## Error Handling